bookofproofs/bookofproofs.github.io/_sources/history/20th-century/clarke-joan.md

 * However, Joan Clarke remained in Hut 8, becoming Deputy Head in early 1944.
 * In 1947, Clarke was appointed a Member of the British Empire (MBE) for her codebreaking expertise during the war, but due to the restraints of the Official Secrets Act, her work was to remain confidential for many years to come.
 * Clarke transferred to Bletchley Park's successor and there she met a colleague named Lieutenant-Colonel J (Jock) K R Murray, a retired army officer, whom she went on to marry in 1952.
-* It was from her husband that Clarke gained an interest in numismatic history, as he had published many important papers on the Scottish coinage of the 16th  and 17th  centuries.
 * They returned to Cheltenham in 1962 and Clarke rejoined the GCHQ where she remained until retiring at the age of 60 in 1977.
-* In 1986, following the death of her husband, Clarke moved to Headington, near Oxford, where she continued her numismatic research.
 * In 1987, Clarke was awarded the Sandford Saltus Medal - the Society's premier distinction, voted for by its members for scholarly contributions to British Numismatics.
 * After her retirement, Clarke also assisted Sir Harry Hinsley on what became Appendix 30 to Volume 3, Issue 2 of the 1988 British Intelligence in the Second World War, a substantially revised assessment of the Polish, French and British contributions to breaking the Enigma.
 * Whitmore based the character in the play named Pat Smith, on Joan Clarke.